S – Telephone Signposting Toolkit

 Give patient the details for the local Sexual Health Clinic.

-If the problem is not a sexual health issue or the patient declines to attend the GUM clinic, book a face to face appointment.
+If the problem is not a sexual health issue or the patient declines to attend the GUM clinic, book a green appointment.

 Spots on Vulva